 Andrea “Andie” Watts

 Andrea Watts came to Albuquerque in 2003 from Colorado to pursue her undergraduate studies at the University of New Mexico.
-She has since obtained a bachelor’s degree in Psychology and a master’s degree in mental health Counseling.
+She has since obtained a bachelor’s degree in Psychology and a master’s degree in Mental Health Counseling.
 She is currently in her third year of a doctoral program at Fielding Graduate University.
-Ms. Watts holds independent clinical licensure in both New Mexico and Colorado and she has professional lecturer certification from the New Mexico Law Enforcement Academy.
+Ms. Watts holds an independent clinical licensure in both New Mexico and Colorado and has a professional lecturer certification from the New Mexico Law Enforcement Academy.
 She is also a continuing education provider authorized by the New Mexico Counseling and Therapy Practice Board.
 Ms. Watts has been with PSPG for over seven years and she is currently a Co-Clinical Coordinator for our treatment team.
 As a clinician, Ms. Watts has worked with children and families with severe emotional struggles, offender populations including sexual offenders and incarcerated individuals, and law enforcement officers and their families.
 She has developed a strong expertise in trauma and couples work.
 Ms. Watts has been trained extensively in crisis negotiations, crisis intervention, mental health, interviewing and interrogation, competency evaluations, forensic treatment and assessment, and cutting-edge trauma treatments (such as Eye Movement Desensitization and Reprocessing- EMDR).

 Bernadette “Bernie” Bruha

 MS. MA.
 LPCC